allpro/form-manager/README.md

     fields: {
         /* SAMPLE field data using Hash format (same as internal format)
         address: {
-            name:           'address',  // REQUIRED
-            displayName:    'Address',  // REQUIRED IF want to use in errors
+            displayName:    'Address',  // Used only for error-messages
-            autoValidate:   'blur',     // OVERRIDE default form-level option
+            autoValidate:   'blur',     // OVERRIDE of a form-level option
             onChange:       this.onAddressChange // OPTIONAL change callback
             validation: {
                 required:   true,